Definition: What Is a Cache?

 How to Clear Cached Data

-There are various ways to clear cached data depending on its type.
+There are various ways to clear cached data depending on the machine it belongs to.

 You can clear web browser cache files by going to the Settings menu in your browser and clicking the “Clear browser data” button.